-You may need to follow a special diet depending on your type of cancer, your cancer treatment, side effects, and any other medical conditions you might have.
+Depending on your type of cancer, your cancer treatment and associated side effects, and any other medical conditions you may have, there may be specific dietary guidelines for your situation.
 The booklet Eating Well When You Have Cancer: A guide to good nutrition from the Canadian Cancer Society may provide some answers.

-You may be referred to a dietitian based on your answers to the pre-screening questions in the self-reporting history.
-You may decline or defer the referral if you wish.
+You may be referred to a dietitian based on pre-screening questions within the self-reporting history.
+You are free to decline or defer the referral if you wish.